 be approved by the Director of Housing and Residence Life.

 Upon arrival, students obtain their key(s) from the RA office in their respective area of campus housing only for their assigned room.
-Access to any other room other than a resident's assigned room is prohibited.
+Access to any other room other than a resident's assigned room is strictly prohibited and may result in student conduct action.
 Room keys will only be issued to the resident of the room.
-South Housing and Lakeside Housing residents receive a room key and North Village residents receive a front door key along with a bedroom key.
+South Housing and Lakeside Housing residents receive a room key and North Village/Greenbelt residents receive a front door key along with a bedroom key.
 There is a charge for each lost key and the fee must be paid upon requesting new keys.

 - Lost bedroom key in a residence hall = $50

-- Lost front door key in North Village = $50
+- Lost front door key in North Village/Greenbelt = $50

-- Lost bedroom key in North Village = $25
+- Lost bedroom key in North Village/Greenbelt = $25

-Making architectural changes to a room (such as building shelves, attaching anything to the walls or ceiling, paneling walls, wallpapering walls, installing screen doors, altering lighting or other electrical features, attaching mirrors to walls or doors, etc.) is prohibited.
-Residents may not construct their own lofts or any other form of alternative bedding (see Loft & Other Bedding Policy below).
+Making architectural changes to a room (such as building shelves, attaching anything to the walls or ceiling, paneling walls, wallpapering walls, installing screen doors, altering lighting or other electrical features, attaching mirrors to walls or doors, etc.), installing personal door or window locks, is prohibited.
+Residents may not construct their own lofts or any other form of alternative bedding (see Loft and Other Bedding Policy below).
 No attachments can be made to the exterior of any buildings.
 This includes, but is not limited to wind chimes, flower planters, bird feeders, banners, flags and hammocks.

 - Residents are responsible for damages to university property.